August 1, 2017 – Medicare Proposed Rules Include Massive Cuts to Payment for 340B drugs, off-campus hospital sites

 In a comment letter, WSHA urged Centers for Medicare & Medicaid Services (CMS) to adopt federal payment for hospitalizations at large, freestanding standing psychiatric hospitals (known as Institutions for Mental Disease) in its final managed care rule.
 Since the creation of Medicaid, the federal government has not paid for services at these hospitals.
 If adopted, the federal government would pay for Medicaid managed care enrollee hospitalizations for up to 15 days.

-July 7, 2015 – WSHA Comments on Telemedicine for Fee-for-Service Medicaid
+July 7, 2015 – WSHA Comments on Telehealth for Fee-for-Service Medicaid